 Is told from his viewpoint with unflinching candor…

-There once was a young man, known to most as Young Jack.
+There was a young man known to most as Young Jack.

-He liked it that way ’cause it cut him much slack—
+He liked it that way since it cut him much slack—

-For who could believe, that someone so young,
+For who could believe that someone not young

-Would make fat Mrs. Sprat the brunt of a pun?
+Would make dear Mrs. Sprat the brunt of a pun?

 Or that Jack was the cause of Jill’s spill down the hill?

-Indeed, Willie Winkie watched on from the mill.
+Indeed, Willie Winkie watched from the grist mill.

 And afterwards, poor Humpty—yes, Willie saw it all—